bremen79/precise/README.md

 This MATLAB software package implements the algorithms in the paper

-Orabona and Jun
+Orabona and Jun,
-"Tight Concentrations and Confidence Sequences from the Regret of Universal Portfo" [ArXiv 2021](https://arxiv.org/pdf/2110.14099.pdf)
+"Tight Concentrations and Confidence Sequences from the Regret of Universal Portfolio", [ArXiv 2021](https://arxiv.org/pdf/2110.14099.pdf)

 The algorithms construct a sequence of time-uniform confidence intervals, also known as confidence sequences, using a betting approach.